vivien-walter/mllpa/docs/_pages/installation.md

 > pip install mllpa
 ```

-The page for ML-LPA on PyPi can be visited using [pypi.org/project/mllpa/](this link).
+The page for ML-LPA on PyPi can be visited using [this link](pypi.org/project/mllpa/).

 ## From the GitHub repo